enckse/StyleCopCmd/README.md

-This is modified version of the original StyleCopCmd that used more recent versions of the dependencies and is mainly targeted at running in a Mono + Linux environment
+This is modified version of the original StyleCopCmd that used more recent versions of the dependencies and is mainly targeted at running in a Mono + Linux environment (but there is no known reason it shouldn't run elsewhere)

 Installing
 ----------
-* Build from source.
+* Download the latest release or build from source.
 * For Windows, run StyleCopCmd.Console.exe from the install location or add to the PATH
 * For Linux, run mono StyleCopCmd.Console.exe from the install location (potentially create an alias to handle calling "mono StyleCopCmd" in an executable area)